 For haiku inspiration, look closely at everything around you in nature, at home, at school, and at work.
 Write your haiku first, letting yourself be free and creative.
 Then ask the following questions about your haiku to help you improve them.

 With practice, you won’t need to ask yourself these questions about your haiku.
 Japanese haiku master Bashō said to “learn the rules and then forget them.”
-What I believe he meant was that it’s good to internalize the rules (or targets, as I like to call them) so thoroughly that you no longer have to think about them, the way a chess grandmaster no longer thinks of making bad moves.
+What I believe he meant was that it’s good to internalize the rules (or targets, as I like to call them) so thoroughly that you no longer have to think about them, the way a chess grandmaster no longer thinks of making bad moves, let alone moves that are not allowed.
 Have fun with your haiku and enjoy noticing life more closely through your five senses!

 Comments or questions?
 Please contact Michael Dylan Welch.